-The light, non-greasy taste of Fresh Shores Organic Virgin Coconut Oil is so delicious, you'll want to use it nearly every time you cook.
+The light, non-greasy taste of Fresh Shores Extra Virgin Coconut Oil is so delicious, you'll want to use it nearly every time you cook.
 Just to get you started, here are a few things you can do with your coconut oil:

 - Whenever you fry, stir-fry, or sauté veggies, eggs, poultry, fish, or whatever, use coconut oil for a health-conscious, light flavor